-So Jordi, what inpsired you to try music?
+So Jordi, what inspired you to try music?

 I never had intentions on singing professionally!
 I was just content with being a shower singer and then randomly my ex-manager scouted me for the boyband Overload and that’s where it all began.